 Sugar-free candy/gum, tea, sweeteners, mints, etc.

 For a dog, anything that is marked as sugar-free, diet, etc., or contains artificial sweeteners should be avoided.
-These products contain xylitol, a type of sugar alcohol that is found in many fruits and vegetables.
+These products contain xylitol (sometimes referred to as birch sugar), a type of sugar alcohol that is found in many fruits and vegetables.
 Unfortunately, xylitol is even more toxic to dogs than chocolate.
 One piece of Ice Breakers Cubes is enough to kill a small dog.
 Xylitol is becoming more popular in many foods like peanut or other nut butters, hard candies, etc., so always check the labels before buying these items if you have a dog around the house.
 (Incidentally, it is also in toothpaste, so never use human grade toothpaste on your dog).

 Candy bags, chip bags, plastic bags, candy wrappers

 While these aren’t foods, they likely will be plentiful around Halloween and pose a great danger to dogs.
 Anytime you have a plastic, Mylar or bag in general, keep them away from any counter-surfing pups, and when the bags are empty, cut them open to make a flat sheet, then take them outside to a trash can with a lid.
 Critters that stick their heads in these bags to lick the crumbs can get the bag stuck on their mouth and nose and suffocate.
 Once the bag is on their nose, as the dog breathes, it creates a vacuum-like seal, so the dog won’t be able to get it off.

 This is only a small list of the most common dangers around Halloween.
 More can be found online and by checking with your vet.